 Here's the rundown..

-The dining room is open by reservation only, Monday-Saturday.
+The dining room is open by reservation only, Tuesday-Saturday.

 (tax and gratuities not included)

-Tuesday-Saturday, we invite you to enjoy a six-course tasting menu for $95.00 per person with an optional wine pairing for $45
+Wednesday-Saturday, we invite you to enjoy a six-course tasting menu for $95.00 per person with an optional wine pairing.

 (tax and gratuities not included)